PranavBhanot/SMART-TRAFFIC-LIGHT-MANAGEMENT-USING-IOT-AND-DEEP-LEARNING-/README.md

 All computations are done on-board and thus, do not depend on any external softwares and cloud services.
 A raspberry pi is highly portable and easy to setup.

+# Procedure
+Input: The system uses cameras to capture images of the traffic flow at each intersection and analyzes them on the microcomputer.

+Output: The system analyzes the data and calculates the optimal traffic light duration for each intersection using a fuzzy logic algorithm.
+The system then sends commands to the traffic lights via Wi-Fi to adjust their timing accordingly.

+Processing: The system uses the on board Raspberry Pi computer to run a highly efficient model which analyses video frames from the camera to determine the number of cars in the frame.
+It handles input from 4 different camera systems and decides optimal traffic light timings based on the inputs.

+# Pros:
+The system has several advantages over conventional traffic light systems that use fixed timing or manual control.
+Some of these advantages are:
+It can reduce traffic congestion and improve traffic flow by adapting to real-time traffic conditions.
+It can save fuel consumption and reduce emissions by minimizing idling time and stop-and-go movements1.
+It can enhance road safety by reducing accidents caused by human errors or impatient drivers.
+It can provide useful information for traffic management and planning purposes by collecting and analyzing data from various sources

+# Good aspects:
+The system has some good aspects that make it attractive for potential users or customers.
+Some of these aspects are:
+It is easy to install and operate as it does not require major changes in the existing infrastructure or hardware.
+It is cost-effective as it uses low-cost devices such as cameras and sensors that are widely available in the market.
+It is scalable as it can be deployed in different locations and scenarios with minimal modifications.
+It is flexible as it can accommodate different types of vehicles such as cars, buses, trucks etc.
+It is decentralized, therefore won’t go down even if the connectivity is poor Therefore, we believe that our smart traffic light system is a valuable solution for improving traffic management in smart cities.